techreturners/ProjectTipsAndWorkflow/README.md

 Assuming you are building your frontend application with React, and using Create React App to do so, follow the below instructions to get your repository started:

-1. 1 member of the group creates an application with Create React App using the command `create-react-app project-name-frontend`
+1. 1 member of the group creates an application with Create React App using the command `npx create-react-app project-name-frontend`
 2. `cd project-name-frontend`
 3. Git will have been automatically by Create React App.
 If you do `git log` you will see the initial commit made by Create React App.
 4. Go to Github and create a new repository under your organisation.
 This will be for your frontend code.